naninovel/docs/docs/api/index.md

 ## movie

-Plays a movie with the provided name (path).
+Plays a movie with the specified name (path).

 ::: info NOTE
 Will fade-out the screen before playing the movie and fade back in after the play.
 Playback can be canceled by activating a `cancel` input (`Esc` key by default).